marcheiligers/ToDoRails51ReactV1/README.md

 <div id='todos'></div>
 ```

-Route to the ToDos controller by default by adding the default route to `config/routes.rb`
+Route to the Todos controller by default by adding the default route to `config/routes.rb`

 ``` ruby
 root to: 'todos#index'